reTHINK-project/specs/tests/discovery/readme.md

 REST-API

-TThe discovery service offers a REST-API for search queries.
+The discovery service offers also a REST-API for search queries.
+That can be used from other services or applications.
 The interface can be "pinged" by e.g GET https://rethink.tlabscloud.com/discovery/rest/discover
 To search eg. for "Hans Telekom" call
 GET https://rethink.tlabscloud.com/discovery/rest/discover/lookup?searchquery=Hans+Telekom
 The answer is a JSON Object like for Example: